 Russian border officials can demand to inspect any electronic device (including installed software) on departure.

-In June 2016, the Russian Government introduced changes to laws concerning the importation (carrying) and use of medicines.
+In June 2016, the Russian Government introduced changes to laws for the importation (carrying) and use of medicines.
 These changes affect some medicines that can be purchased over the counter in Australia.
 See

 Travel between Russia and Belarus

 While in Russia

 Ministry of Internal Affairs within seven working days, including the day of arrival and departure.
 A registration fee applies.
 Most hotels do this on behalf of guests, but you're legally responsible.
 Confirm with check-in staff on arrival that you have been registered.

 If you're not staying at a hotel, the registration process can be complex.
 Those travelling on a visitor-type visa should register at the nearest post office.
 Those with visas allowing employment should be registered through their employer.
 Confirm with your employer that you have been registered.
 If you don't register, you can be fined and it could delay your departure.